Doris Duke Building Demand for the Arts

 Building Demand for the Arts grants will support at least 50 partnerships beteween artists and dance companies, theaters, presenting organizations and/or select service organizations.
 Grants were awarded to the first 10 partnerships in 2013 under the program's previous name, Doris Duke Artist Residencies to Build Demand for the Arts.

 All organizations wishing to apply must submit an Intent to Apply Form.
 Only those applicants who submit an Intent to Apply Form will be able to submit a full proposal.

-The deadline to submit the Intent to Apply form has passed for 2013.
-Please return to this page in early 2014 for current information and deadlines.
+The deadline to submit the Intent to Apply form has passed for 2013 and the next deadline is in 2015.
+Please see the guidelines for full details.

 Qualifications & Timing